celery/billiard/README.rst

 `billiard` is a fork of the Python 2.7 `multiprocessing <http://docs.python.org/library/multiprocessing.html>`_ package.
 The multiprocessing package itself is a renamed and updated version of R Oudkerk's `pyprocessing <http://pypi.python.org/pypi/processing/>`_ package.
-This standalone variant is intended to be compatible with Python 2.4 and 2.5, and will draw its fixes/improvements from python-trunk.
+This standalone variant draws its fixes/improvements from python-trunk and provides additional bug fixes and improvements.

 - This package would not be possible if not for the contributions of not only the current maintainers but all of the contributors to the original pyprocessing